joshua-hill/Autograd-Engine/README.md

-# NN_Library_exercise
+# Autograd Engine

-Neural network class and dataloader created to test understanding of the theory.
-Made using only numpy.

-made tensor class to simplify backpropagation
+Made automatic differentiation engine, supporting various tensor operations.
+Made using only numpy as a pedagogical exercise

 Currently replacing numpy operations with CUDA